 Variability in Nutritional Content

 Gummy vitamins can vary in what they offer.
 This can make it hard to know what you’re getting.
-Some makers add more to make up for loss, which can lead to too much or too little11.
+Some makers add more to make up for loss, which can lead to too much or too little.

 Are Gummy Vitamins as Effective as Traditional Supplements?

 Gummy vitamins are popular because they taste good and are easy to take.
 But, do they really work as well as regular supplements?
-Research shows they can be just as good, but they might not have all the vitamins and minerals your body needs12.
+Research shows they can be just as good, but they might not have all the vitamins and minerals your body needs.

 Absorption of Nutrients